codeforanchorage/anchorage_answers/README.md

-[Honolulu Answers](http://answers.honolulu.gov) is a new approach to make it easier for people to navigate city information and services quickly.
+[Anchorage Answers](http://answers.honolulu.gov) is a new approach to make it easier for people to navigate city information and services quickly.
 It's a citizen-focused website that is question-driven, with clean, easy-to-navigate design.
-Unlike a portal destination, Honolulu Answers is like Google -- type in anything, and it probably gives you the answer you're looking for, using the words you know.
+Unlike a portal destination, Anchorage Answers is like Google -- type in anything, and it probably gives you the answer you're looking for, using the words you know.
 Every page on the site is an answer to a potential Google search question by a citizen, written in simple, friendly language, as if you'd asked your neighbor a question.
 The content is organized based on citizen understanding, the intuitive way you'd think of a problem, not the way the city is organized internally.

-Honolulu Answers is designed to be very user-friendly.
+Anchorage Answers is designed to be very user-friendly.
 It declutters the govt website experience, and it solves a problem people ordinarily have.
 And we hope it makes people's lives easier.
-Inspired by Gov.uk, Honolulu Answers is a first-of-its-kind for municipal government, a partnership between Code for America and the City & County of Honolulu.
+Inspired by Gov.uk, Anchorage Answers is a first-of-its-kind for municipal government, a partnership between Code for America and the City & County of Anchorage.

 ## First, a big Thank You: